hasanma1ik/eduthree/server/controllers/notes.md

 functionalities to add
 Take attendance - cannot submit attendance unless we have selected attendance status, show message of plz mark all users attendance
 Retaking attendance for same day again will update status of attendance, do u want to update these submissions.

+// ensure all routes that require authentication have the requireSignIn middleware properly applied.

+What the App contains
+1- Login Logout functionality
+2- Post functionality allows users to post and posts will appear on news feed 3- Attendance tracking, Real time Attendance- (when u click the student, should display whole attendance record for that subject)
+4- Create Grades and Create Courses
+5- Grade Setter -> Assign student to his particular class (grade) 6- Student Form - allows enrollment of students in subjects 7- Chat, in app messaging functionality
+8- Create Assignments. select grade and select subject

+ok so in my create assigment what i want is that I select grade, select subject and then create the assignment, once assignment is created the user which is registered in that particular class and subject should get a notificatation, that this assignment is due on that date,  also all created assignments should be displayed on Assignment section of the user belonging to that grade and subject

+When assignment is created that user should get a red notification thingy on the notification icon